abdullahkhalids/stac/api_reference.md

 ```

 ```
-> Class to represent all circuit operations, annotations etc.
+    Class to represent all circuit operations, annotations etc.

-> Provides a set of classes to define registers of qubits.
 ```

 <a id="stac.register.Register"></a>